letsencrypt/cp-cps/CPS.md

 ISRG uses HSMs conforming to FIPS 186-4, capable of providing random number generation and on-board creation of at least 2048-bit RSA keys.

 Per Section 5.3.3, NIST SP 800‐89, the CA ensures that the public exponent of the RSA Keys for a DV-SSL Certificates is in the range between 2 16+1 and 2256-1.
-The modulus are an odd number, not the power of a prime, and have no factors smaller than 752.
+The moduli are an odd number, not the power of a prime, and have no factors smaller than 752.

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)